 Continuing Enrollment and Graduation from the BFA Program

 A student may be removed from the BFA program if their grades fall below the minimum 2.7 GPA average for BFA studio art courses.
 No grade lower than a C in a studio art course will be accepted for graduation.
-A two-year limit must apply for an extension at the conclusion of their second year (see Department office).
+A two-year limit must apply for an extension at the conclusion of their second year (see Academic Advising in Chapman 101).

 All BFA students must complete two semesters of Art 495-BFA Project during their senior year in preparation for the BFA Exhibition-see the faculty advisor at the beginning of the junior year for important details regarding this course and exhibition.
 Many BFA emphasis areas also require for graduation a sample portfolio, self-promotion booklet, or a set of slides for Departmental records-please see the faculty advisor for more information.

 This Department reserves the right to retain student works of art from the BFA Exhibition for the BYU-Idaho Permanent Art Collection.